oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

 };
 ```

-The following table describes mutually exclusive properties you can use to customize the interface.
+The following table describes the properties you can use to customize how the pointer argument is passed to your component.
 Only one may be specified at a time.

 | Parameter                 | Description
 |---                        |---